 The Indians, unmindful of destroying each other, were willing to fight for the Europeans against other tribes.
 Henry Woodward formed an alliance in the fall of 1674 with the Westo Indians living inland on the Savannah River.
-This was the same tribe the coastal Indians had originally sought the English settlement to protect them against.
+It was for protection against this tribe that the coastal Indians had originally sought help from the English settlement.
 For several years this alliance was the cornerstone of Charles Towne's Indian relations.
 With guns supplied by Woodward, the Westos made destructive raids against the Spanish missions in Georgia.
 It was the beginning of a buffer system against the Spanish and French based on Indian alliances and trade, which would expand by 1700 to the Mississippi River.

 Since the Proprietors had sought profit as their motive for financing the settling of Carolina, their interests and those of the settlers quickly developed into conflict.
-Instructions from England were full of reminders to keep for the Proprietors the best land and richest part of the Indian trade, and to keep strict account of the debts of the settlers for advances on supplies and equipment at eight or ten per cent interest.
+Instructions from England were full of reminders to keep for the Proprietors the best land and richest part of the Indian trade.
+A strict account of the settlers' debts was also to be kept, with an interest rate of eight or ten per cent to be charged them for advances on supplies and equipment.
 The Proprietors were considerably distraught to learn that one of the first acts of the Carolina colony had been to send a ship's load of lumber to Barbados with the colonists receiving all of the return and the Proprietors none.